iot-for-all/iotc-cpm-sample/docs/simulation.md

 # Simulation
 This application comes with a simulation feature that allows a complete experience without a physical BLE device or a real connection to IoT Central.
-Due to their limitations, this is the only option to have the application working on Android or iOS simulators.
+Due to their limitations, this is a good option when testing on Android or iOS simulators.

 ## Simulate BLE device
 Two types of simulated devices are available in the application: "Smart Knee Brace" and "Smart Vitals Patch".
 This models reflect default models in the Azure IoT Central CPM application template (read more on Continuous Patient Monitoring [here](https://docs.microsoft.com/en-gb/azure/iot-central/healthcare/overview-iot-central-healthcare#what-is-continuous-patient-monitoring-template)).